Pylons/pyramid/docs/tutorials/wiki/definingviews.rst

 parameters: :term:`context`, and :term:`request`.
 A view callable is assumed to return a :term:`response` object.

 .. note:: A :app:`Pyramid` view can also be defined as callable which accepts *one* arguments: a :term:`request`.
 You'll see this one-argument pattern used in other :app:`Pyramid` tutorials and applications.
+It was also used in the ``my_view`` view callable that we deleted in the last chapter.
    Either calling convention will work in any :app:`Pyramid` application; the calling conventions can be used interchangeably as necessary.
 In :term:`traversal` based applications, such as this tutorial, the context is used frequently within the body of a view method, so it makes sense to use the two-argument syntax in this application.
 However, in :term:`url dispatch` based applications, the context object is rarely used in the view body itself, so within code that uses URL-dispatch-only, it's common to define views as callables that accept only a request to avoid the visual "noise".

 We're going to define several :term:`view callable` functions then wire them into :app:`Pyramid` using some :term:`view